Kyle Murphy (American football, born 1993)

-Kyle Neil Murphy (born December 11, 1993) is an American football offensive tackle for the DC Defenders of the XFL.
-He played college football for Stanford University on a scholarship.
-At Stanford, he was a four-year starter primarily at offensive tackle for the Cardinal where he was named to multiple first-team and second-team All-Pac-12 teams.
-He was drafted by the Green Bay Packers in the sixth round of the 2016 NFL Draft.
+Kyle Neil Murphy (born December 11, 1993) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Stanford Cardinal on a scholarship.
+At Stanford, he was a four-year starter and named to multiple first-team and second-team All-Pac-12 Conference teams.
+He was selected by the Green Bay Packers in the sixth round of the 2016 NFL draft.

-Early years
+Early life

-Murphy was born in Mission Viejo, California and attended San Clemente High School.
+Murphy was born in Mission Viejo, California, and attended San Clemente High School.
 While attending high school he lettered in not only football, but track and field where he was a shot put champion.
 While in high School he played in the 2012 U.S. Army All-American Bowl and was also awarded the U.S. Army's Glenn Davis Award, awarded to those who represent the Army's "high standard of excellence in community service, education, and athletic distinction."
 He was named to two All-Orange County teams and as a senior was named the South Coast Conference MVP.

 Murphy was ranked as a five star offensive tackle prospect by Rivals.com and a four star prospect by ESPN.com, ranked 27th overall in the country in the ESPN top 150.
 As such, he was highly recruited coming out of high school.
-He received scholarship offers from a large amount of division one schools including Stanford, Alabama, Arizona, Arizona State, Auburn, and California.
+He received scholarship offers from a large amount of Division I schools including Stanford, Alabama, Arizona, Arizona State, Auburn, and California.
 He accepted visits from Stanford, Oregon, Florida, and USC.

 College career

 Murphy ultimately decided to play for the Stanford Cardinal.
 In his first year, he was one of three freshman lineman to play, starting in two games and playing in 14.
 He wore two jersey numbers, 78 for when on the line of scrimmage and 94 for when he was an eligible receiver.
 He averaged 25 snaps per game at tight end and offensive tackle.

 In his sophomore year, Murphy played in 13 games as offensive tackle and tight end.

-Murphy started all 13 games as right tackle in his junior year, where he was named to the All-Pac-12 second-team, as well as Phil Steele's All-Pac-12 second-team.
+Murphy started all 13 games as right tackle in his junior year, where he was named to the All-Pac-12 Conference second-team, as well as Phil Steele's All-Pac-12 second-team.
 Stanford's offensive line ranked 18th in the country in tackles for loss allowed and 42nd in sacks.

 In his final year with the Cardinal, he started all 14 games at left tackle and was named a team captain.
 His play earned him a spot on the watchlists for the Lombardi Award and the Outland Trophy.
 He finished the year by being named as a third-team All-American by Phil Steele, and to a spot on the All-Pac-12 first-team.